SailNav. Search

 Tides

-This section provides you with a graphical tide prediction for any point you select on the map, an essential tool for planning port entries, anchorages, or fishing trips.
-Keep in mind that as this is an application that does not require internet access, the data provided is approximate and for informational purposes only.
+This section provides a graphical tide prediction for any point you select on the map, an essential tool for planning harbor entries, anchoring, or fishing days.
+Note that as an app that does not require internet access, the data provided are approximate and for informational purposes only.
 Always consult official tide tables and local nautical charts.

 How It Works